joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/05/04/style/met-gala-first-timers.html

 **Shootings On the National Mall Are Rare**\
-`The National Mall and its surroundings are one of the least violent areas in Washington.`\
+`The National Mall and its surroundings are one of the safest areas in Washington.`\
 https://www.nytimes.com/2026/05/04/us/politics/secret-service-shooting-white-house-washington.html

 **No Reverse Aging for Bad Bunny**\